OatmealDome/SwapDRC/README.md

 Update v1.1: Audio swapping support is now available!

 ## Instructions

-To swap the TV and GamePad screens, press and hold the **L shoulder button**, then press **MINUS**.
-Pressing the button combination again will revert the displays back to normal.

-If you're playing with Splatoon's enhanced swapping controls:

 #### Switch Display, Audio, and Gamepad Sensor Bar:
 + Press L and Minus together.
 + Press the TV button.